-"This is a short, ten-month project, and we're meeting all the milestones," said Ralston.
-"That's only because of "What we've been able to demonstrate in this project is the ability to work in a secure DOD environment to understand the cooperation between all the partners, especially AMC, and analyze data so that we can go to a commercial which is very expeditious.
-When we ask for something, they environment and create synthetic data for the purposes of get it to us immediately." training the model," said Bradley.
-"One of the things I think they're very interested in at AMC is the ability to create Bradley agreed: "AMC has been outstanding on this project. synthetic data to validate predictive software models on The personnel have been extremely responsive and the commercial side.
-The use of synthetic data enables provided us with the critical data we've needed.
-It's been a 80 percent of the work to be done before it's deployed great success story working with AMC." in a government environment.
+"What we've been able to demonstrate in this project is the ability to work in a secure DOD environment to understand and analyze data so that we can go to a commercial environment and create synthetic data for the purposes of training the model," said Bradley.
+"One of the things I think they're very interested in at AMC is the ability to create synthetic data to validate predictive software models on the commercial side.
+The use of synthetic data enables 80 percent of the work to be done before it's deployed in a government environment.
 The team's generation of synthetic data for the purpose of model training is a great formula going forward to better leverage the resources, speed, and capabilities of commercial industry to benefit the DOD."